-The Goal of the Trench Safety Stand

-Down is to reach out to the many

-workers who work in and around

-trenches and excavations and to provide

-them with information about current

-excavation requirements and safety procedures for working in trenches.
-By reaching as many workers as possible the number of fatalities and serious injuries that occur each year in the trenching industry, and make others, such as municipal and industry workers who are also exposed, aware of these serious hazards.
+The goal is to reach out to the many workers who work in and around trenches and excavations to provide them with information about current excavation requirements and safety procedures for working in trenches.
+By reaching as many workers as possible we can reduce the number of fatalities and serious injuries that occur each year in our industry, and make others, such as municipal and industry workers who are also exposed, aware of these serious hazards.

 Who Can Participate?

 Anyone who wants to prevent trenching and excavation hazards in the workplace can participate in the Stand Down.
-Utility construction, residential, highway construction, municipalities, plumbers, military, unions, associations, educational institutes, and safety equipment manufacturers are encouraged to participate.
-Please visit http://www.nuca.com/tssd to find links for materials to use during the Stand Down week.
+NUCA encourages utility construction, residential, highway construction, plumbers, military, unions, associations, educational institutes, and safety equipment manufacturers to participate.
+Please see the links to the materials to use during your Stand Down week.
+All the information for your TSSD can be found at www.nuca.com/tssd